softonic/homing-pigeon/README.md

 * Implement interface for transforming messages after reader and before writer
 * Add possibility to define username and password outside URLs for adapters

+## Acknowledgments

+A special thank you to Adrià Compte, the genius behind the homing pigeon logo.